grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   [block_postings_for_matchers_cache_force: <boolean> | default = false]

   # (experimental) When the number of in-memory series in the ingester is equal
-  # or greater than this setting, the ingester tries to force the TSDB Head
+  # to or greater than this setting, the ingester tries to compact the TSDB
-  # compaction.
-The forced compaction removes from the memory all samples and
+  # Head.
+The early compaction removes from the memory all samples and inactive
-  # inactive series up until -ingester.active-series-metrics-idle-timeout time
+  # series up until -ingester.active-series-metrics-idle-timeout time ago.
+After
-  # ago.
-After a forced compaction, the ingester will not accept any sample with
+  # an early compaction, the ingester will not accept any sample with a
   # timestamp older than -ingester.active-series-metrics-idle-timeout time ago
   # (unless out of order ingestion is enabled).
 The ingester checks every
-  # -blocks-storage.tsdb.head-compaction-interval whether a force compaction is
+  # -blocks-storage.tsdb.head-compaction-interval whether an early compaction is
   # required.
-0 to disable.
+Use 0 to disable it.
-  # CLI flag: -blocks-storage.tsdb.forced-head-compaction-min-in-memory-series
+  # CLI flag: -blocks-storage.tsdb.early-head-compaction-min-in-memory-series
-  [forced_head_compaction_min_in_memory_series: <int> | default = 0]
+  [early_head_compaction_min_in_memory_series: <int> | default = 0]

-  # (experimental) When the forced compaction is enabled, the ingester forces
+  # (experimental) When the early compaction is enabled, the ingester compacts
-  # the compaction only in per-tenant TSDBs where the estimated series reduction
+  # only per-tenant TSDBs where the estimated series reduction is at least the
-  # is at least the configured percentage (0-100).
+  # configured percentage (0-100).
-  # CLI flag: -blocks-storage.tsdb.forced-head-compaction-min-estimated-series-reduction-percentage
+  # CLI flag: -blocks-storage.tsdb.early-head-compaction-min-estimated-series-reduction-percentage
-  [forced_head_compaction_min_estimated_series_reduction_percentage: <float> | default = 10]
+  [early_head_compaction_min_estimated_series_reduction_percentage: <int> | default = 10]
 ```

 ### compactor